From BR Bullpen

 Biographical Information

-Tate was back at Sportsman's Park in 1959, appeared in 41 games managed 7 base-hits again but only a .140 average and he picked up 6 errors in 82 chances.
-This was the end of "Skeeters's" major league days and he finished out with a .165 batting average and .966 fielding percentage in The Show.
+Tate was back at Sportsman's Park in 1959, appeared in 41 games, managed 7 base-hits again but only a .140 average and he picked up 6 errors in 82 chances.
+This was the end of Skeeters's major league days and he finished out with a .165 batting average and .966 fielding percentage in The Show.
 Lee finished out 1959 with the Rochester Red Wings, appearing in 68 games and hitting .234.

-The slender shortstop would play pro baseball through 1965.
+The slender shortstop played pro baseball through 1965.
 After 1959, it was all AAA ball with the exception of his final season where he finished his 15-year career with the AA Austin Braves.
-Lee would hit .291 for the Louisville Colonels in 1961 and .281 in 1962.
+Lee hit .291 for the Louisville Colonels in 1961 and .281 in 1962.
 Tate had a lifetime .273 minor league batting average and a .976 fielding percentage when he retired from the pros at age 33.

 Tate resided (as of last notice) in Omaha, NE, where he was employed by the AAA Motor Club before his retirement.